canonical/is-charms-contributing-guide/CONTRIBUTING.md

 ## PR comments and requests for changes

+The team uses Github for reviewing changes in the codebase and integrating them within our projects.
+A reviewer can comment and give feedback that potentially leads to new changes in the submitted code.
 Github allows you to `request changes` on a PR, meaning it cannot be merged until the changes are accepted.
+As the team is distributed, requesting changes as a default slows down merges and requires the reviewer to approve again.
+Even with sufficient approvals, a PR cannot be merged unless the requestor accepts the changes, which might be trivial.

 Our team favors commenting in the usual case and resorting to requesting changes only if there is something problematic.
 It is adviseable to comment and let the engineer take action rather than request changes and block the PR.
-As the team is distributed, requesting changes as a default slows down merges and requires the reviewer to approve again.
 The preferred way is to comment instead.
+Note that committing new changes will reset approvals either way and approvals need to be collected again, which is the expected behavior and part of our workflow.

+With commenting rather than requesting changes, an engineer gives feedback and still allows the majority of the team (based on approvals) to decide the way forward - a change might make it in a different PR or the change might not be desireable in the end.

 ## Failing Status Checks